drewdeponte/git-ps-book/src/guides/add-patch-in-the-middle.md

 #
 ```

-In the interactive rebase buffer we want change the action for the
+In the interactive rebase buffer we want to change the action for the `Add
-`Add bar() function` patch to `edit` so it is as follows.
+bar() function` patch to `edit`, so it is as follows.

 ```
 pick 20d08af Add foo() function